Universidad de San Andrés

 - Open to Spanish majors and minors who have completed SPAN 340 and students from a variety of other majors

-The University of Kansas program in Buenos Aires, Argentina offers students the opportunity to enroll in courses at the Universidad de San Andrés (UdeSA).
-Students will take three courses with Argentine students and one course with other international students while living with host families to further advance their Spanish language skills.
+The University of Kansas program in Buenos Aires, Argentina offers students the opportunity to enroll in courses at the Universidad de San Andrés.
+Students will be able to take courses with both Argentine students and other international students.
 Additionally, UdeSA will give students the opportunity to participate in excursions and cultural activities as well as volunteer placements.

 Buenos Aires is the capital of Argentina and is located on the Río de la Plata.
 It is a 500-year old cosmopolitan city renowned for its cuisine, architecture, and rich cultural and historical heritage.
 Each neighborhood has its own characteristics and style; for example, San Telmo is famous for tango, La Boca for its colorful houses, and Recoleta for its ornate cemetery, museums, and parks.
 Buenos Aires has a temperate climate with mild winters and hot summers.
 It’s important to keep in mind that Argentina’s seasons are opposite of the U.S. because they are in the southern hemisphere.

 Universidad de San Andrés (UdeSA)

 UdeSA is a small, private, liberal arts university that is internationally recognized as a premier institution of higher learning and research and is regarded as one of the top universities in Argentina and Latin America.
-UdeSA has more than 2,000 undergraduate and graduate students enrolled in programs in Business, Humanities, and Social Sciences.
-Each semester, San Andrés hosts approximately 50 international students.
-The UdeSA main campus is located approximately 30 minutes from downtown Buenos Aires in a suburb called Victoria.
+UdeSA has around 4,000 undergraduate and graduate students enrolled in programs in Business, Humanities, and Social Sciences.
+Each semester, San Andrés hosts approximately 80 international students.
+The UdeSA main campus is located on seven acres approximately 45 minutes from downtown Buenos Aires in a suburb called Victoria.
 It is a modern campus with a library, computer labs, study rooms, dining hall, green spaces, student counseling center, student lounge, and soccer field.